kichithewolf/pokemonautomation.github.io/docs/Programs/PokemonLZA/PostKillCatcher.md

 ### Instructions

-1. Save in front of a knocked out Pokémon.
+1. Save in front of a Pokémon that you would like to catch.
 2. Start the program in the game.

 The program will throw a ball at the whatever it locks on to.
 Then it will reset the game and repeat.

 This is not a smart program that will automatically stop and notify you when the catch succeeds.
 Instead, it relies on the fact that the game will auto-save on a catch.
 Therefore you will need to manually check on the program and stop it if the catch was successful.
-This is fine because this is not a program that run for a long time.
+This is fine because this is not a program that will need to run for a long time.

 ## Options